hemant001sng-art/opennms-tutorials-1/session2/Exercise-2-1.md

 ![alt text](../session2/images/chubb-camera_01_SNMPConfig.png "Figure chubb-camera_01_SNMPConfig.png")

-When you now look at the chubb-camera_01 node page, you should see SNMP information
+When you now look at the chubb-camera_01 node page, you should now see SNMP information

 ![alt text](../session2/images/chubb-camera_01_withSNMP.png "Figure chubb-camera_01_withSNMP.png")

+This SNMP configuration UI is backed by the [etc/snmp-config.xmll](../../main/pristine-opennms-config-files/etc-pristine/snmp-config.xml) file.

+By default, this contains a very simple default configuration however an example file showing more complex configurations is also provided at [etc/examples/snmp-config.xml](../../main/pristine-opennms-config-files/etc-pristine/examples/snmp-config.xml)

 ## Summary